Think you can't afford They Ask, You Answer Mastery? Take a close look at your budget

 We also know the Mastery program is not for everyone.
 You’ll have to take a long look in the financial mirror before you decide if it’s right for you to make such a sizable investment in your future.
 You need the right team and the right culture.
 And you need to be up for the challenge.

-We’re going to push you and your team to work hard over an intensive period of 12 to 24 months.
+We’re going to push you and your team to work hard over an intensive period of about 12 to 18 months.
 We know that you’ll improve incredibly, expand traffic exponentially, and grow strategically because we’ve seen it time and time again.

 But, again, it is a sizable investment of money and time, and the sticker shock can be hard to get over.